Friday, August 8, 2025

 Paradise Island

-I went to an Island on a ship
+I sailed to an island on a ship,

-where kids can all day skate and skip
+Where kids skate and skip without a slip.

-We played with walking cards and Alice was better
+We played with walking cards — Alice was better,

-Than some pirates threw me in the sea
+Then some pirates threw me in the sea,

-Till Peter Pan brought me home that night
+Till Peter Pan brought me home at night.

-I told mum about all the games I played
+I told Mum all the games I played,

 Monday, November 23, 2009